proxytranslation/user-docs/dashboard2/settings/jptt.md

 #### Skip

 Use this processing mode to mark child node not to be translated. **Order is important!**
 If you use `*` or `**` to select child nodes to be translated, you can use the `! skip` processing mode to select a child element as non-translatable, but please note, that skip rules must come after the generic `*` rule.
-Skip is the lowest level mode, but you can increase the priority by adding `!` or `!{number}`
+Skip is the lowest level mode, but you can increase the priority by adding `!` or `!{number}`.
+The `!` switch is not only for skip rules, any rule can be appended to increase its priority above other matching rules.
 You can also comment out elements by adding `#` at the start of a line.
-In this case the parser won' process the given rule at all.
+In this case the parser won't process the given rule at all.

 ```
 #"%"."exampleUrl" url